osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 ### Periodic egress logging

 Egress logging messages provide a record of egress events.
-To capture maximum information for troubleshooting, follow these steps:
+To capture maximum information for troubleshooting:

 1. Refer to [System-level logging configuration](xref:systemloggingConfiguration) to set logging parameters.